Skip to content

 The meta point

 Step back and notice what happened in this module.
-You used an AI tool (Claude Code) to accelerate the development of AI tools (MCP server tools) that are consumed by an AI agent.
-The slash commands encode human expertise about tool design into reusable instructions that Claude Code executes consistently.
+You used an AI coding assistant to accelerate the development of AI tools (MCP server tools) that are consumed by an AI agent.
+The slash commands encode human expertise about tool design into reusable instructions that the assistant executes consistently.

 This is the leverage: instead of writing each tool from scratch, you wrote a plan and let the toolchain handle scaffolding, implementation, testing, and deployment.
 The six new tools took minutes instead of hours, and they follow the same patterns and quality standards as the two you wrote by hand in Module 3.
 When you onboard a new team member, they run the same commands and get the same results.